hopehhchen/hopehhchen.github.io/_posts/2019-5-4-Journey-Through-Space-and–Time-in–Molecular-Clouds-I.-Hierarchical-Density-Structures-and-Turbulent-Distribution.md

 ---
 layout: post
-title: Journey Through Space and Time in Molecular Clouds I: Hierarchical Density Structures and Turbulent Distribution
+title: Journey Through Space and Time in Molecular Clouds I. Hierarchical Density Structures and Turbulent Distribution
 ---

 (Peer-reviewed article published on *Astrophysical Journal*, which can be found at [this link]([https://iopscience.iop.org/article/10.3847/1538-4357/aabaf6).)